-In 2013, Anathoth will be offering a similar program with a unique twist we call HarvestShare: a teen-run, church supported agriculture program.
-In our HarvestShare CSA program, folks who share a vision for peace can make an investment in our ministry, and in doing so, receive and donate a box of produce each week throughout the season.
+Anathoth offers a similar program with a unique twist we call HarvestShare.
+In our HarvestShare CSA program, folks who want to support our mission are invited to make an investment in our ministry, and in doing so, receive and donate a box of produce each week throughout the season.
 In addition to fresh vegetables, “Sharegivers” will be invited to enjoy our workdays, potlucks meals, workshops, cooking demonstrations, special events, and worship services.

 - Expand distribution of fresh, organic produce, ensuring food access for more food-insecure people in and around Cedar Grove